-Dr. Komerath, Chair of Taksha’s Smart Village Initiative and of the Taksha Kalpana Chawla Education Center (TKCEC), holds a B.Tech (Aeronautics) Indian Institute of Technology Madras, and an MSAE and PhD in AE from Georgia Institute of Technology, Atlanta.
+Dr. Komerath, Chair of the Taksha Center for Smart Village Initiative and of the Taksha Kalpana Chawla Education Center (TKCEC), holds a B.Tech (Aeronautics) Indian Institute of Technology Madras, and an MSAE and PhD in AE from Georgia Institute of Technology, Atlanta.
 He is currently a Professor at the Daniel Guggenheim School of Aerospace Engineering at Georgia Tech and has directed the John J. Harper Wind Tunnel since 1990.
 He has been a part of the Center of Excellence in Rotary Wing Aircraft Technology since 1982, research on vortex-dominated flows associated with rotary wings and high angle of attack aerodynamics.
 He is a Fellow of the NASA Institute of Advanced Concepts, Sam Nunn Senior Security Fellow, and 2004 Boeing Welliver Fellow.
 He has won the Outstanding PhD Advisor award at GIT, guiding 19 PhDs of whom 4 have won Georgia Tech’s Sigma Xi PhD Thesis awards (top 1%) and 5 placed in the top 10%.
 Awarded the GIT Outstanding Leadership Award for student guidance, he has guided over 70 MS students and over 250 undergraduate research projects.
 He has three US Patents, and published over 430 papers and books, over 200 peer-reviewed.